alyulina/dominance-reversal/README.md

-# dominance-reversal
-Associated computer code for the manuscript "Dominance reversal maintains insecticide resistance under fluctuating selection"
+This repository provides some of the associated computer code for the manuscript

+**Karageorgi M. et al.** _Dominance reversal maintains insecticide resistance under fluctuating selection_.

+Corresponding author: dpetrov@stanford.edu